apereo/cas/current/installation/Webflow-Customization.md

 Adding Spring Web Flow views involves the following steps:

 - Add to `default_views.properties`
-- Viewâ€™s name directly referenced from the flow definition file
+- The name of the view directly referenced from the flow definition file

 A sample is presented here: